FW 135 : Museum Techniques

 Course Description

-Hands on technique course focusing on preparing and preserving mammal and bird specimens for use in education and research.
-Students will complete a minimum of three projects which requires skinning and preserving wildlife specimens suitable for study and display.
+Focuses on hands-on learning involving the preparation and preservation of mammal and bird specimens for use in education and research.
+Requires the completion of three projects, which require skinning and preserving wildlife specimens suitable for study and display.

 Course learning outcomes